0leks/staging.curriculum/README.md

 ## How to use this repo

 1. Implement changes in a topic branch.
+1. Validate locally by hosting the website using `python -m http.server 80`
 1. Merge changes into `mirror`.
 1. Merge `mirror` into `hosted` and validate the changes at [staging.templeague.com](http://staging.templeague.com/)
 1. Create Pull Request to merge this repository's `mirror` branch into the upstream repository's `master` branch.